EmilHvitfeldt/ISLR-tidymodels-labs/docs/12-unsupervised-learning.md

 <img src="12-unsupervised-learning_files/figure-html/unnamed-chunk-48-1.png" width="672" />

-We now take the clustering id extracted with `cutree` and calculate which Label is the most common within each cluster.
+We now take the clustering id extracted with `cutree` and calculate which label is the most common one within each cluster.

 ```r